Elite Football Women

-Elite Football Women (EFD, Elitfotboll Dam), is a Swedish interest organisation that represents the 26 elite football clubs in the top two divisions (Damallsvenskan and Elitettan) of the Swedish women's football league system.
+Elite Football Women (EFD, Elitfotboll Dam), is a Swedish interest organisation that represents the 28 elite football clubs in the top two divisions (OBOS Damallsvenskan and Elitettan) of the Swedish women's football league system.
 It was founded in Stockholm on 28 October 1978.

-Organization
+Organisation

 EFD does not administer the divisions, but instead acts in cooperation with the Swedish Football Association, the member clubs, sponsors and partners.
 The goal is to develop Swedish women's elite football resultwise, economically, commercially and administratively.